taw/amethyst/README.md

 you're a crazy person (also you're awesome!).

 There are many problems with this approach, including:
-* Perl does not differentiates between String and Integer.
+* Perl does not differentiates between `String` and `Integer`.
-  We must hack a lot, as we don't want a MagickStringAndIntegerAtTheSameTime class Maybe we should embed every scalar in Amethyst::String / Amethyst::Integer classes ?
+  We must hack a lot, as we don't want a `MagickStringAndIntegerAtTheSameTime` class Maybe we should embed every scalar in `Amethyst::String` / `Amethyst::Integer` classes ?
 * List and scalar context - ouch.
   As a rule, all variables in Amethyst are scalars, so Array variables are merely references to Perl Arrays.
-  I think using *x here and there should provide most of the bridging needed.
+  I think using `*x` here and there should provide most of the bridging needed.
 * Namespacing is completely different in Perl and Ruby.
   Some technically-sound middle-ground must be found.
 * Implementing Lexical scoping will be difficult,